-The TomoTherapy Systems include the new TomoTherapy H Series with configuration options of TomoH, TomoHD[TM] and TomoHDA[TM].
+The TomoTherapy Systems include the new TomoTherapy H Series with configuration options of $TomoH^{TM}$ , $TomoHD^{TM}$ and $TomoHDA^{TM}$ .
 The TomoTherapy Systems consist of fully integrated and versatile radiation therapy systems used by healthcare professionals in the treatment of a wide range of cancer types.
 We believe the TomoTherapy Systems offer clinicians and patients the following benefits:

 Versatile treatment capabilities.
-The TomoTherapy Systems' ring gantry platform enables precise and efficient treatments with a high degree of dose conformity.
-The high-speed binary multi-leaf collimator, or MLC, is integrated with the linac and consists of 64 individual low leakage tungsten leaves that move across the beam to either block or allow the passage of radiation, effectively shaping the beam as it is emitted.
-The combination of the ring gantry and the high-speed MLC (which we refer to as TomoHelical) allow treatment to be delivered continuously in a 360-degree helical pattern around the patient's body.
-Additionally, the TomoDirectTM feature provides the TomoTherapy Systems added versatility to provide high quality, fixed angle beams for those cases suited to simple tangential beam radiation delivery.
-All TomoTherapy Systems enable an operator to provide non-isocentric threedimensional conformal image-guided IMRT or stereotactic treatments within a typical cylindrical volume of 80 centimeters in diameter and up to 135 centimeters in length.
+The TomoTherapy Systems' ring gantry platform enables precise and efficient treatments with a high degree of dose conformality.
+The high-speed binary MLC is integrated with the linac and consists of 64 individual low leakage tungsten leaves that move across the beam to either block or allow the passage of radiation, effectively shaping the beam as it is emitted.
+The combination of the ring gantry and the high-speed MLC (which we refer to as TomoHelicalTM) allow treatment to be delivered continuously in a 360-degree helical pattern around the patient's body.
+Moreover, the TomoDirectTM feature provides the TomoTherapy Systems added versatility to provide high quality, fixed angle beams for those cases suited to simple tangential beam radiation delivery.
+In addition, all TomoTherapy Systems enable an operator to provide non-isocentric three-dimensional conformal image-guided IMRT or stereotactic treatments within a typical cylindrical volume of 80 centimeters in diameter and up to 135 centimeters in length.
 This expansive treatment field allows large areas of the body to be treated in a single session and the treatment of widely distant tumors.
 The TomoTherapy Systems' versatility, efficiency and precision offer clinicians an extensive range of effective treatment possibilities.